boydungbg/Seminar-Flutter/README.md

 ## Wiki

-Checkout [wiki](https://github.com/zubairehman/flutter-boilerplate-project/wiki) for more info
+Checkout [wiki](https://github.com/zubairehman/flutter-flutter_boilerplate_project-project/wiki) for more info

 ## Conclusion

-I will be happy to answer any questions that you may have on this approach, and if you want to lend a hand with the boilerplate then please feel free to submit an issue and/or pull request 🙂
+I will be happy to answer any questions that you may have on this approach, and if you want to lend a hand with the flutter_boilerplate_project then please feel free to submit an issue and/or pull request 🙂

 Again to note, this is example can appear as over-architectured for what it is - but it is an example only.
 If you liked my work, don’t forget to ⭐ star the repo to show your support.